 If you're trying to decide if finding a job is the right move for you, read on for advice from students who have been in your shoes.

-Benefiting from part-time work
+Benefit from part-time work

-Gloria's type of work experience is not uncommon, as students seek to ease their financial concerns and top up their loans - but that's not the sole benefit.
 'Even if a student is financially secure enough not to need to work during their studies, we still suggest working part time or volunteering, as good-quality work experience is so important,' says Jay Russell, campus jobs manager at the University of Reading.

-Considering your schedule
+Consider your schedule

 However, before applying for any part-time job, you should first think about your study schedule.
-'Shops are busiest in November and December, and you may be given lots of extra shifts,' Jay says.
+'Shops are busiest in November and December, and you may be given lots of extra shifts,' Jay explains.
 'This could be perfect for you - but not if you have lots of essays due or exams to revise for.'